cncf/toc/tags/tag-charters/runtime-charter.md

 set out by the CNCF TOC](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md#responsibilities--empowerment-of-tags).

-## Current CNCF Projects considered to be within the Scope of this SIG
+## Current CNCF Projects considered to be within the Scope of this TAG

 1. Kubernetes
 2. Containerd